 - Cat Café Calico (cat cafe)

 Stroll Around Shimokitazawa

-Brimming with vintage shops, this Bohemian neighborhood, often compared to the New York’s East Village showcases the quieter side of Tokyo.
+Brimming with vintage shops, this Bohemian neighborhood, often compared to New York’s East Village, showcases the quieter side of Tokyo.
 Whether you’re looking to shop or just want to take in the scene, it makes for a cool neighborhood to explore.

 Stroll through Shinjuku Gyoen National Garden

 This park is over 144 acres and home to some 20,000 trees.
 Most of the original park was destroyed in World War II during the air raids but was rebuilt and reopened in 1949.
 During spring, this beautiful park is one of the best spaces to see cherry blossoms.
 My favorite part is the Japanese landscape garden, which has several ponds with bridges and islands.
 It’s a peaceful little oasis within the hustle and bustle of the city.

 11 Naitomachi, Shinjuku, +81 3-3350-0151, env.go.jp/garden/shinjukugyoen/index.html.
 Open Tuesday-Sunday 9am-5:30pm.
 Admission is 500 JPY.